seanluciotolentino/CraigsListDataCollection/README.txt

 7. update24-48.py -- Same as above but with posting between 24 and 48 hours ago.

 8. cron_craigslist -- the cron job specification.
-Submitted with crontab cron_craigslist.
+Submitted with crontab cron_update0-24.
 Remove the cronjob with crontab -r and list the cronjobs with crontab -l

-To do create a zip file, run the following command from the data directory
+To create a zip file, run the following command from the data directory

 zip craigslist.zip ./craigslist_csv/*.csv